 This association allows us to run a community programme providing projects within Bishop’s Stortford on the themes of community cohesion, social inclusion, education, health and promoting involvement in sport generally.
 The combined strength of the two clubs facilitates funding which otherwise would not be available.
 We have sourced funding from organisations such as the Premier League (through the Football Conference) and other national and local sponsors for our Community Programme.
 This funding has provided free coaching for children at schools in the town and surrounding villages, multi-sports, music sessions, parties for the elderly, and working with local disabled people.

-Our two disabled teams (St Elizabeth’s Centre and Home Farm Trust) play in the Inclusion Cup Final in early May.
-We provide the Cup, commemorative medals and a buffet but what the funding cannot provide is seeing the faces of the players and their parents..
+Two disabled teams (St Elizabeth’s Centre and Home Farm Trust) have played in the Bishop’s Stortford Inclusion Cup Final in early May for approximately 10 years.
+We provide the trophy, commemorative medals and a buffet but what the funding cannot provide is seeing the faces of the players and their parents.

-We are very proud of our achievements as a Club so far.
-BSCFC worked closely with Birchwood High School to co-fund a full-sized, floodlit, 3G training facility at the school.
-This took years of work, planning and was formally opened by Bob Wilson in 2007.
-It is used on a daily basis by the school and then, in the evening and weekends, by the Club and wider Community.
-Both the school and the Club consider this collaboration to be a huge success.
+The Club worked closely with Birchwood High School to co-fund a full-size floodlit 3G training facility at the school, the only facility of its type in the town.
+After years of work & planning the club and the school raised a combined sum of around £650,000 through grants and fundraising which resulted in the facility you see today.
+It was formally opened by Bob Wilson in 2007 and the surface was replaced in time for the start of the 2018-19 season.
+It is used daily by the school, including the BSCFC Academy, and in the evening and at weekends by the Club and wider community.
+Birchwood High School and the Club consider this collaboration to be a huge success.